anushri-sharma/AWS-/README.md

 In this migration module, you identified the AWS Cloud Adoption Framework (AWS CAF), the seven migration strategies, and migration services to migrate applications, databases, and data.

 ------

+# Module 13 - Well-Architected Solutions

+In this module, you explored AWS purpose-built services for development, business, and customer support.
+You examined the AWS Well-Architected Framework and learned about its six pillars: Operational Excellence, Security, Reliability, Performance Efficiency, Cost Optimization, and Sustainability.
+You also discovered how the AWS Well-Architected Tool helps assess and enhance workloads, so you can align with best practices.
+Finally, you learned about serverless architectures, highlighting how services like API Gateway, Lambda, and DynamoDB provide scalable, efficient solutions with minimal infrastructure.